 Billions of spintronic devices such as sensors and memories are already being produced.
 Every hard disk drive has a magnetic sensor that uses a flow of spins, and magnetic random access memory (MRAM) chips are becoming increasingly popular.

 “The identification and characterization of new quantum materials with non-trivial topological electronic and magnetic properties is being intensively studied worldwide, after the formulation, in 2004, of the concept of topological insulators.
 Spintronics lies at the core of this search.
-Because of their purity, strength and simplicity, 2D materials are the best platform to find these unique topological features that relate quantum physics, electronics and magnetism.”
+Because of their purity, strength, and simplicity, 2D materials are the best platform to find these unique topological features that relate to quantum physics, electronics, and magnetism.”

 Reference: “Colloquium: Spintronics in graphene and other two-dimensional materials” by A. Avsar, H. Ochoa, F. Guinea, B. Özyilmaz, B. J. van Wees, and I. J. Vera-Marun, 2 June 2020, Review of Modern Physics.